ten formal aphorisms

 1.

 Form is the language of the world as it appears.
-From birth to death, from the moment in which we open our eyes until that in which we close them, it is not a sea of sensible data with which we are not faced.
+From birth to death, from the moment we open our eyes until that when we close them, it is not a sea of sensible data with which we are not faced.
 Or, if this is technically the case, we still do not experience life as such.
 Rather, the world appears to us, from our very first moments, as formed.

 2.